 AR: Well, both his system and my work share an emphasis on artistic freedom.
 In the late 50s and early 60s, musicians like Ornette, Eric Dolphy, John Coltrane, Cecil Taylor, and Yusef Lateef started moving away from using the harmonic form based on blues changes and “I Got Rhythm” changes.
 They moved towards new frameworks for composing and improvising or, as I like to call it, spontaneous composition.
 They started looking at ways of organizing intervals to guide those creative processes.

 I’m not sure I’m qualified to speak as an expert in harmolodics.
 I did get to know Ornette pretty well.
-I went to an acupuncturist a couple of blocks away from his department for about a year.
+I went to an acupuncturist a couple of blocks away from his apartment for about a year.
 I would go by his place every week and we would hang out.
 Ornette was such a generous and beautiful person, and his ideas of harmolodics are incredibly deep.

 What I share in Sonic Elements is not a system but methods designed to make you rethink things musically.
 The book is like a key to open you to thinking about things in new ways.
 All of us come into music because we hear something we love and find attractive about a particular style of music.
 But there comes a point where, as an artist, you may want to move more into a deeper idea of working with more pure elements that are transcendent of style.
 When you think of people like Dolphy, Coltrane, or Yusef, they all found their own ways to use intervals.
 Ornette is the same.
 I think Ornette purposely did not codify his concepts of harmolodics because it was not just one thing.
 It was a way for artists to open their minds to think about music in different ways.
 Ornette also spoke of harmolodics in a philosophical sense that was broader than music and addressed creativity more generally and even humanity itself.